-Even if the area is not “mountain bikeable, there are always people willing to push what can be done once it is legally permissible.
-With eager volunteers happy at this new access to public land, the trails may be made truly “mountain bikeable”.
-And a good chance any new wilderness lands will made with the stipulation that they are legally mountain bike accessible.
+Even if the area is not “mountain bikeable”, there are always people willing to push what can be done once it is legally permissible.
+With eager volunteers happy at this new access to public land, the trails may be made truly “mountain bikeable.”
+And a good chance any new wilderness lands will be made with the stipulation that they are legally mountain bike accessible.

-Much as with bear canisters becoming common place in the backcountry, I see a time in the near future where mountain bikes in the designated wilderness areas are common rather than an oddity.
+Much as with bear canisters becoming common place in the backcountry, I see a time in the near future where mountain bikes in the designated wilderness areas are typical rather than an oddity.

 Life will go on.